Diabetes insipidus (DI) is an uncommon condition in which the kidneys are unable to prevent the excretion of water.

 When to Contact a Medical Professional

-If you have DI, contact your provider if frequent urination or extreme thirst returns.
+If you have DI, contact your provider if frequent urination or extreme thirst returns after treatment.